 - Plant lots!

-We have used the smaller flowered narcissus in the following designs:
+We have used the smaller flowered narcissus in lots of our designs: